JonathanC13/Exercise-Routines/server/test-cases.md

 - Test 5: Create more than 3 comments for a single exercise.
     *Description*:
         The exercise's comment sub document array will only hold maximum 3 most recently added comments.
-Therefore, add more than 3 comments for a single exercise to validate that in the exercise's comments sub document array only hold the 3 most recently created ordered from most recent to last and that the collection 'comments' holds all the comments.
+Therefore, add more than 3 comments for a single exercise to validate that in the exercise's comments sub document array only hold the 3 most recently created ordered desc createdAt and that the collection 'comments' holds all the comments.

     *Steps*:
         1. Add 3 comments, record the comment Ids.
         2. Add the 4th comment.

     *Expected results*:
-        1. The exercise's comment sub document array will only contain the 3 most recently created comments ordered from most recent to last.
+        1. The exercise's comment sub document array will only contain the 3 most recently created comments ordered desc createdAt.
         2. The collection 'comments' will have all 4 comments.

     *Status*: Pass